iCliniq Logo

 Where to Find Support?

 The internet has increased people’s awareness of bisexuality, which has led to a greater number of people identifying as bisexual.
-This greater visibility of bisexual people has also helped to educate people who are bisexual, so they can understand that they do, belong in the bisexual community.
+This greater visibility of bisexual people has also helped to educate people who are bisexual so they can understand that they do belong in the bisexual community.
 There are many websites, forums, and communities to connect with others with similar experiences and learn more about bisexuality and their sexuality.
 In addition to websites and forums, social media platforms have also become a place for the bisexual community to share experiences, resources, and support for others.

 Conclusion:

 Many people are not aware of where they fit on the sexuality spectrum.
 To educate themselves about their identity and learn where they fit on the spectrum.
 Online bisexual networks offer support to those who identify as bisexual, as well as those who are curious or questioning, so coming out as bisexual is much easier than it was in the past.
-If your family and doctor are not understanding anything or are supportive of your sexuality, the queer community is an option worth exploring.
+If the family and doctor are not understanding anything or are supportive of sexuality, the queer community is an option worth exploring.

 Frequently Asked Questions